dixitdeeksha/Secure-Communication/README.md

 This project aims to demonstrate secure communication through ECC text encryption and Fernet-based image encryption.
 It offers a robust and reliable solution for protecting sensitive data during communication.
 Feel free to contribute to the project or report any issues to make it better!

-### Conclusion

-This project aims to demonstrate secure communication through ECC text encryption and Fernet-based image encryption.
-It offers a robust and reliable solution for protecting sensitive data during communication.
-Feel free to contribute to the project or report any issues to make it better!